 How were you able to accommodate your students in these early days without financial backing?

-From the creation of Icon until now, what would you say have been the biggest challenges in getting on the map as a school, and to be consistent with you curriculum and results?
+From the creation of Icon until now, what have been the biggest challenges in building a reputation as a school?

 It’s been very steady.
-This is our 4th location, which we just moved into 3 months ago.
-It’s the former Enterprise Studios, in Burbank, which is legendary for working with artists like Micheal Jackson, U2, Aerosmith, Barbara Streisand and Christina Aguilera.
-These music industry buildings that used to be on every corner are becoming extinct, because you don’t need massive studios anymore.
+This is our fourth location, which we just moved into three months ago.
+It’s the former Enterprise Studios, in Burbank, which is legendary for working with artists like Micheal Jackson, U2, Aerosmith, and Christina Aguilera.
+This kind of music industry building that used to be commonplace is becoming extinct because the industry doesn’t need massive studios anymore.
 So this building was empty, and we kind of saved it from becoming another restaurant or apartment complex.
-We breathed new life into it by saying that we’re the 21st century way, but we still want to honor how things have been done up until just a few years ago.
-So the whole process wasn’t from 0 to 60.
-It was 0 to 5 to 10 to 20, and this being our 4th building has just been a result of very steady growth.
-It’s almost humbling to be in a room teaching my students that I know people like The Edge and Bono were in writing lyrics to classic records, and we’re trying to continue that history.
+But the process didn’t go from 0 to 100.
+It went from 0 to 5, then 5 to 20.
+It’s humbling to be in a room teaching my students that I know people like The Edge and Bono were in writing lyrics to classic records, and we’re trying to continue that history.

-All of your 4 campuses are in California, with two being in LA, one in Glendale, and this one in Burbank.
-Can you tell me what the reason is for all your campuses being in California, as opposed to spreading out to other States, particularly now that the school is successful?
+What’s the reason for all your campuses being in California, as opposed to spreading out to other states, particularly now that the school is successful?

-Yeah, we’ve been approached by many people that woud love to open up a Icon Collective all over the world, and we do have students all over the world, thanks to our online curriculum, in Russia, Germany, South America, etc. But the way we look at it is that there’s one Yale, one Standford and one Harvard.
+We’ve been approached by many people that would love to open up an Icon Collective in other countries, and we do have students all over the world thanks to our online curriculum, in countries like Russia, Germany, and in South America too.
+But we look at it like this: there’s one Yale, one Standford and one Harvard.
 There’s something about centralizing the energy of an idea that I believe in.
-So whilst having small campuses all over, which you can’t necessarily control the quality of, might make sense from a business standpoint, we’re not making decisions based on that.
+Having small campuses all over, which you can’t necessarily control the quality of, might make sense from a business standpoint, but we’re not making decisions based on that.

 I’m born and raised in LA, and it’s still the epicenter of the music industry.
 The labels are still here, the Grammy’s are still here, etc. So it allows us to tap into the artists that live here and visit, who sometimes come in and speak to the students.
-The mentality we have is this: let’s focus more on growing the core and maintain quality control, and do more of an attraction of other people and talent.
+The mentality we have is to focus more on growing the core and maintain quality control.

-By the way, for our current fall semester, I asked my admissions department how many people are from out of state.
-They laughed, and said that 95% of people were.
-So people are wiling to make the move if they believe in the idea, and what their doing.
+By the way, for our current fall semester, I asked my admissions department how many people are from out of state, and they laughed and said that 95% of people were.
+So people are wiling to make the move if they believe in the idea of coming to Icon.

-That’s a great point.
-David and I do the orientation, and unfortunately, we’re at that point where I don’t know everyone’s name anymore.
+David and I do the school orientation, and unfortunately, we’re at that point where I don’t know everyone’s name anymore; that’s how many students we have.
 But I know that they’ve come here and put their future in our hands.
 Every single student has my personal contact info, and we have an open-door policy.
 I may not teach everyone at this point, but if there’s something that a student wants to suggest or vent, they know that they have that access.
 They may not even utilize it, but just the fact that they know of that access goes a long way.

-And now that you’ve become bigger and more popular, have you been approached by interested investors, that want to put money into the school, and see financial returns from that?
+And now that you’ve become bigger and more popular, have you been approached by interested investors that want to put money into the school?

 All the time.
 We’ve been getting approached for years, but we have no interest in that.
 We always politely decline.
-With investment comes external influence, and ideas.
+With investment comes external influence and ideas.
 Icon Collective is David Alexander and Christopher Wright.
-Again, we don’t make decision based on capitalism, and profit and investors don’t like that.
+Again, we don’t make decisions based on capitalism or profit, and investors don’t like that.
 They’re not going say “I totally get it.
 Go ahead and make a decision that’s not going to be the most profitable, but is going to be better for the curriculum“.
-Every decision that David and I make are for the curriculum and the school.
+Every decision that David and I make is for the curriculum and the school.
 Profits takes care of themselves.
-Once you bring in that outside investor, they have an absolute right to maximize profits, but that will inevitably change the culture of what Icon’s been about, and that small tweak will ripple through out the curriculum.
+Once you bring in that outside investor, they have an absolute right to maximize profits, but that will inevitably change the culture of what Icon’s been about, and that small tweak will ripple through the curriculum.